Atheer2104/dd2382-devops-executable-tutortial/killercoda-executable-tutortial/intro/text.md

 There is a single prerequisite for the tutorial which is
 - Have a basic understanding of how Docker works

-Note: We have marked some Titles with (Theory) or (Practical) to let you now if the step includes practical commands to exectute or not
+Note: We have marked some Titles with (Theory) or (Practical) to let you know if the step includes practical commands to execute or not